griquelme/tidyms/docs/feature-correspondence.rst

 and noise otherwise. ``eps`` is set based on the experimental precision of the mass spectrometer and the dispersion expected on the Rt based on the separation method used.
 We found that using two times the maximum expected standard deviation for Rt and m/z produces the best results.
+See :ref:`this section <dbscan-optimization>` for a description of the method used to select defaults values.
 The ``eps_rt`` and ``eps_mz`` parameters of the feature matching function are defined to account for variations in m/z and Rt.
 A value of ``0.01`` for ``eps_mz`` is used for Q-TOF instruments and ``0.005`` is used for Orbitrap